reflectoring/reflectoring.github.io/_posts/2019-09-21-java-immutables.md

 ---
 title: Why Immutables are the Better Objects and How to Implement Them
-categories: [spring-boot, java]
+categories: [java, craft]
 modified: 2017-09-18
 excerpt: "Immutable objects are a way to create safer software that is easier to maintain.
 Why is that?
-And what should we do and not do when implementing them?
-This article provides the answers."
+And what should we do and what not when implementing them?
+This article provides answers."
 image:
-  auto: 0052-mock
+  auto: 0053-rock-wave
-tags: ["immutable", "factory method"]
+tags: ["immutable", "factory method", "final"]
 ---

+Immutable objects are a way to create safer software that is easier to maintain.
+Why is that?
+And what should we do and what not when implementing them?
+This article provides answers.

 ## What's an Immutable?